Consider buying from an Eagle County artisan this Christmas season

 Currently studying sustainability in school, Blattel wanted to implement the things that she was learning into what she was making.
 The result?
 Pendants, earrings and necklaces that are made from a variety of elements ranging from pressed flowers and butterfly wings in glass to pieces of elk antler with semi-precious stones to earrings made from coyote teeth.

-Visit the Wild Mountain Creation shop on Etsy or visit the Facebook page.
-Or, to contact Blattel directly, call 970-333-3264 or email email@example.com.
+Prices for pieces from Wild Mountain Creation range from $30-$70 for antler pendants and $30-$40 for the butterfly and flower pendants.
+To purchase, visit the Wild Mountain Creation shop on Etsy or visit the Facebook page.
+Or, to contact Blattel directly, call 970-333-3264 or email firstname.lastname@example.org.